-- 03b Student services Enter the expenses for admissions, registrar activities and activities whose primary purpose is to contribute to students emotional and physical well-being and to their intellectual, cultural and social development outside the context of the formal instructional program.
+05 - Student services - Enter the expenses for admissions, registrar activities and activities whose primary purpose is to contribute to students emotional and physical well-being and to their intellectual, cultural and social development outside the context of the formal instructional program.
 Examples are career guidance, counseling, financial aid administration, student records, athletics, and student health services, except when operated as a self-supporting auxiliary enterprise.
 (FARM para.
+703.8)

-703.8) - 03c Institutional support - Enter the expenses for the day-to-day operational support of the institution.
+06 - Institutional support - Enter the expenses for the day-to-day operational support of the institution.
 Include expenses for general administrative services, executive direction and planning, legal and fiscal operations, administrative computing support, and public relations/development.
 (FARM para.
+703.9)

-703.9) - 04 Auxiliary enterprises Enter expenses of essentially self-supporting operations of the institution that exist to furnish a service to students, faculty, or staff, and that charge a fee that is directly related to, although not necessarily equal to, the cost of the service.
-Examples are residence halls, food services, student health services, intercollegiate athletics (only if essentially self-supporting), college unions, college stores, faculty and staff parking, and faculty housing.
-(FARM para.
-703.11) - 05 Net grant aid to students (net of tuition and fee allowances) Enter on this line ONLY scholarships and fellowships recognized as expenses in your GPFS.
+08 - Net grant aid to students (net of tuition and fee allowances) - Enter on this line ONLY scholarships and fellowships recognized as expenses in your GPFS.
 Do not include Federal Work Study expenses on this line.
 Work study expenses should be reported within the function where the student worked.
 Whereas in the past, most student awards were recorded as expenses under this classification, most student awards are now reported as either scholarship allowances or agency transactions.
 Student awards, made from contributed funds or grant funds, that are under the control of the institution (the institution decides who gets the award) result in allowances that reduce tuition or auxiliary enterprise revenue.
 Student awards, made from grant funds, that are made to students identified by the grantor are considered agency transactions and do not result in either revenues or expenses.
-Scholarships and fellowships in the form of allowances applied to tuition and fees should be reported in Part C, line 06, and not included in Part E, line 05.
-Scholarships and fellowships in the form of allowances applied to auxiliary services should be reported in Part C, line 07, and not included in Part E, line 05.
+Scholarships and fellowships in the form of allowances applied to tuition and fees should be reported in Part C, line 09, and not included in Part E, line 08.
+Scholarships and fellowships in the form of allowances applied to auxiliary services should be reported in Part C, line 9, and not included in Part E, line 08.
 (FARM para.
 703.10)